OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

                   \Rightarrow aac\underline{B} \Rightarrow aac\underline{B}bb \Rightarrow aacbb`
    |    2. :math:`S \Rightarrow Ac\underline{B} \Rightarrow Ac\underline{B}bb
                  \Rightarrow \underline{A}cbb \Rightarrow a\underline{A}acbb \Rightarrow aacbb`
-   |        Note: Next variable to be replaced is underlined.
+   |        (Next variable to be replaced is underlined.)
-   |        There are more derivations of this.
+   |        There are multiple derivations for this string.

    This grammar is **not** a linear grammar, as there is a choice of which variable to replace.

-   To write an algorithm to perform replacements, we need some order.
+   To write an efficient algorithm to perform replacements, we need some order.
-   We will see this when we look at parsing algorithms.

 .. slide:: Derivations